uBizzy/koseven/modules/minion/README.md

 Minion is a framework for running tasks via the CLI.

-The system is inspired by ruckusing, which had a nice system for defining tasks but lacked the desired flexibility for kohana integration.
+The system is inspired by ruckusing, which had a nice system for defining tasks but lacked the desired flexibility for k7 integration.

 ## Getting Started